Global-Chem/global-chem/README.md

 <h1 align="center">Global-Chem: A General Public Dictionary of Common Chemical Names to SMILES</h1>

-Global Chem is an open-source graph database and api for common and rare chemical lists using IUPAC as input and SMILES/SMARTS as output.
-As mostly needed by us as we search through chemical infinity.
+Global Chem is general public dictionary of common and rare chemical lists using the Common Chemical Name as input and SMILES/SMARTS as output.
+As  dictionary mostly needed by us as we search through chemical infinity and develop new chemicals for general purpose.

-We have found these lists written in history to be useful, they come from a variety of different fields but are aggregated into the most common format of organic chemists (IUPAC) and the common language of the cheminformatician (SMILES) and for pattern matching (SMARTS).
+We have found these lists written in history to be useful, they come from a variety of different fields but are aggregated into the most common language of the people to the molecule directly (SMILES) and for pattern matching (SMARTS).
+This allows for the name to not be ambiguous to what a chemical is is anymore and allows for full transparency.

+Global-Chem if organized as intended Graph Database and it's API will follow a similar design pattern.
+Please feel free to install it and play around with the tools to analyze the data available to everyone and governed by the community.

 <p align="center">
 <img width="800" alt="Screen Shot 2022-07-16 at 5 29 41 PM" src="https://user-images.githubusercontent.com/11812946/179372564-c286b115-af14-4ad8-a37f-0a216297b6c1.png">